miamibc/joker-telegram-bot/README.md

 Todo
 -----

+- Reboot counter
 - Add onTimer event type, to process events by time
 - Add CommandPlugin base class, to simplify adding new commands
-- Redis and Simplesql implementations
+- Database implementations: Redis, Mysql, Simplesql and nosql
-- Add more cool plugins
 - Audio processing with ffmpeg and sending with sendAudio/sendVoice
+- CowsayPlugin posting image instead of text
+- Improved admin of jokes
+- More cool plugins

+Please send your ideas into the [issues](https://github.com/miamibc/joker-telegram-bot/issues)

 Project pages
 -------------